dothq/libreddit/README.md

 ## E) Repl.it

-**Note:** Repl.it is a free option but they are *not* private and monitor server usage to prevent abuse.
+**Note:** Repl.it is a free option but is *not* private and will monitor server usage to prevent abuse.
 If you need a free and easy setup, this method may work best for you.

 1. Create a Repl.it account (see note above)
 2. Visit [the official Repl](https://repl.it/@spikethecoder/libreddit) and fork it